henryhale/pixsim/README.md

 taking you through the origins/evolution from just a grid of pixels to modern fields/usage like graphics and text rendering.

-### Objectives

-The main objective of this project is to illustrate how monitors/screens work by simulating their display mechanism, chip, and logic.

-Specifically, the objectives for this simulation are;

-To implement

-1. [x] [Display Unit](./docs/display-unit.md) - A grid of tiny monochromatic pixels (say black and white) - bitmap
-2. [x] [Custom Assembly-like Language](./docs/language.md) for graphics or pixel manipulation like drawing lines, shapes, and more
-    - [x] [Instruction Set](./docs/isa.md) - a standard for which the display unit operates and communicates
-    - [x] [Virtual Chip](./docs/virtual-chip.md) - to simulate a cpu that sends video signals to the display unit
-3. [x] [Character Encoding](./docs/character-encoding.md) - characters for our
-       display unit
-4. [x] [Font Editor](./docs/font-editor.md) - create a font containing all every character in the character set
-5. [x] [Image Generator](./docs/image-generator.md) - convert the underlying
-       bitmap into an pixelated image The scope of this project lies in simulating how the monitor/screen works.
-More technical details about logic circuits, display chip or wiring are not included.
-6. [x] [Character Rendering](./docs/text-rendering.md) - transform binary data into
-       pixel data and then render/draw characters

 ## Live Demo

 -   [Full Demo :rocket:](https://henryhale.github.io/pixsim/)